knovuslab/Open-Assistant/data/datasets/zhihu-kol/README.md

 ## Dataset Description

-This dataset is prepared to train Open Assistant with Chinese most popular Question Answering website [Zhihu](https://www.zhihu.com/).
+This dataset is prepared to train ራስ | rasGPT with Chinese most popular Question Answering website [Zhihu](https://www.zhihu.com/).
 So far, only the QA from KOL (Key Opinion Leader) are recorded and prepared.
 Later on, we will expand to other general topics.